schnoddelbotz/k12-booter/README.md

 # k12-booter

-# PROJECT ABONDEND DUE TO TWITTER.COM SUSPENSION.
+## PROJECT WITH REDUCED AMBITION DUE TO TWITTER.COM SUSPENSION.
-X

-# Do not complain about CRIMINAL OLAF SCHOLZ #CUMEX on Twitter.
+Do not complain about CRIMINAL OLAF SCHOLZ #CUMEX on Twitter.
-X

-# Criticism is silenced in NAZI GERMANY by that Company.
-X
+Germany has severe problems with online censorship.
+While true large scale crimes are on the rise.
+The previous version of this document contained a more clear statement, but it does not help anyway.
+What could help schools, or supposed to do so, is outlined above.

-# STOP
+# Introduction

 Frei nach dem Motto: "Rom ist euer Pruter" - A GUI to set up K12 macOS labs, i.e. one or more computer.